navigation links

 - The Mausers

-Tom shares his many experiences with the Columbine tragedy in a newly-released book entitled, Walking in Daniel's Shoes.
+Tom shares his many experiences with the Columbine tragedy in a recently-released book entitled, Walking in Daniel's Shoes.
 It was thirteen years in the making.

 Video!
 We thought it would be nice to bring Daniel more to life for people in a new way by placing some video of him on You Tube.
 Here's the link you can use to watch it: